k3karthic/ansible__oci-ydns/README.md

 ## Playbook Configuration

 1. Update `inventory/oracle.oci.yml`,
-    1. Specify the region where you have deployed your server on Oracle Cloud
+    1. Specify the region where you have deployed your server on Oracle Cloud.
+List of regions are at [docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm).
     1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File)
 1. Set username and ssh authentication in `inventory/group_vars/`
 2. Set username and password for YDNS in `inventory/group_vars/ydns.yml`.
 Use `inventory/group_vars/ydns.yml.sample` as a reference.